 The fear, frustration, and pain of being falsely imprisoned is something no one should endure.
 It can leave you feeling powerless and confused.
 But it’s crucial to know that you’re not alone – some people can stand by your side, fight for your rights, and help you find justice.

 This is where our Chicago false imprisonment attorneys enter the picture.
 This guide walks you through the key elements of false imprisonment, discusses how to prove these elements for a successful lawsuit, and explains the differences between false imprisonment and other torts.
 Let us stand with you and work towards the justice you deserve.

 The definition of false imprisonment in tort law

 If someone intentionally prevents you from going where you want to go, when you want to go, without a legal right to do so, you could be a victim of false imprisonment.
 This could involve physically restraining you, locking you in a room, or even through threats or intimidation.

-Remember, false imprisonment doesn’t have to last for days or even hours to be significant.
+Remember, false imprisonment doesn’t have to be significant for days or even hours.
 Even a few minutes of confinement can be distressing and cause physical and emotional harm.

 Elements that must be proven in a false imprisonment claim